Chvxt3r/HackTools/WebAttacks/SQLI.md

 When filling columns with junk, the data type must match the original column For advanced injection, We can use 'NULL' as 'NULL' fits all data types

-Assuming: The products table has 2 column, and we only want to retrieve username from the passwords table:
+Assuming: The products table has 2 columns, and we only want to retrieve username from the passwords table:
 ```sql
 SELECT * from products where product_id = '1' UNION SELECT username, 2 from passwords;
 #                                                                    ^ injected junk